EimaMei/HPL/README.md

 ```
 In case I use Windows:
 ```
-OS: Windows 10
+OS: Windows 10 (OS Build 19045.2251)
 Compiler: Clang 15.0.3
 Architecture: x86_64
-C++ standard: c++17
+C++ standard: c++20
 ```

 ## Cross-platform status
-HPL should work perfectly on MacOS after each commit, as that is my main host system.
-Compatibility on Windows should also be usually good, however it might not be 100% the case.
-As for Linux, I have no clue.
-It probably works on Linux too, but I don't know as I haven't tested it out myself yet and I don't plan to add official support to it until HPL will be more completed.
+HPL should work perfectly on MacOS after each commit, as that is our main host system.

+Compatibility on Windows should also be usually good, however it might not be in 100% of the cases (as Windows might do its own thing compared to MacOS/Linux).

+Linux support is unofficial but should work 1 to 1 with the MacOS version, considering both are Unix.

 ## Dependencies
-I usually do not like including pre-compiled dependencies in projects, as then it becomes a hassle to keep things cross-platform.
-So for the majority of HPL, using dependecies is stricly forbidden and should be used as a final resort.
-However, using dependencies in core functions is acceptable and won't cause any fuss (though again, must be a final resort if there aren't any header-only solutions/self-implementations the function).
-The dependency can only be statically-compiled/header-only and must be cross-platform between all platforms that you can use HOI4 on (Windows, Mac and Linux).
+We usually do not like including pre-compiled dependencies in projects, as then it becomes a hassle to keep things cross-platform.

+So for the majority of HPL, using dependecies is stricly forbidden and should only be used as a final resort.
+However, using dependencies in core functions is acceptable and won't cause any fuss (though again, must be a final resort if there aren't any header-only solutions or self-implementations the function).

+The dependency can only be statically-compiled or header-only and must be cross-platform between all platforms that you can play HOI4 on (Windows, Mac and Linux).

+## HPL Visual Studio Code extension
+To make development with HPL much more colourful, fun and modern, programmer [Allyedge](https://github.com/Allyedge) has created a VSC extension for programming in HPL.
+For now it only has a syntax highlighter, however in the future it's gonna much more features to make development even easier (think of it like the C/C++ VSC extension).

+To download it you can just look up 'HPL' in the marketplace, or go to [this link](https://marketplace.visualstudio.com/items?itemName=Allyedge.hpl).

 ## Credits
 [SOIL2 (forked version)](https://github.com/EimaMei/SIL2) - for the `convertToDds` core function, HPL uses a modified version of SOIL2 to remove unneeded OpenGL requirements.

+[Allyedge](https://github.com/Allyedge) - for creating the HPL VSC extension.